 1912: The Forsyth County Expulsion and Its Aftermath Podcast.
 Premiering November 19, 2024

-A 5-episode podcast that tells the story of the expulsion of more than 1,000 Black residents from Forsyth County, Georgia and its lasting impact on the families affected.
-We explore how a combination of popular myth and generations of displacement contributed to the attempted erasure of an entire Black community.
+A 5-episode podcast that tells the story of the expulsion of more than 1,000 Black residents from Forsyth County, Georgia, and its lasting impact on the families affected.
+The podcast explores how a combination of popular myth and generations of displacement contributed to the attempted erasure of an entire Black community.

 Available wherever you listen to your podcasts!